UK Dividend Tax Calculator

 How much tax do I pay on dividends?

-For 2025/26, the first £500 of dividends is tax-free (the dividend allowance).
-After that, the rate depends on your income tax band: 8.75% for basic rate taxpayers, 33.75% for higher rate, and 39.35% for additional rate.
+For 2026/27, the first £500 of dividends is tax-free (the dividend allowance).
+After that, the rate depends on your income tax band: 10.75% for basic rate taxpayers, 35.75% for higher rate, and 39.35% for additional rate.
+The basic and higher rates increased by 2 percentage points from 6 April 2026.
 Dividends are treated as the top slice of your income — they sit above your salary.

 Do dividends count towards my tax band?